 As with seed capital, investment can be secured from private investors, but the business will need to have a convincing proposal and be backed by a strong management team.
 Injecting some of your own money into the business will help to convince external investors that you are serious.

 A startup could receive up to £500,000 in funding.
 Specialist investment funds and incubator units may be interested in supporting this type of business, particularly in high-growth sectors such as biotechnology and IT, but it’s only really business angels that are funding high-risk, unproven startups right now.

-3) Early stage – you have finalised the product and generated a few sales.
+You have finalised the product and generated a few sales.
 Funding is required for marketing and operations to make the business fly.

 Once it has begun generating revenue, a business is in the privileged position of being able to access larger-scale equity investment, including venture funds, investment syndicates, venture capital firms and private investors.
 However, it is important that the business differentiates itself from the rest of the crowd as these funders receive hundreds of business plans a month.